 Dr. Rob Cafaro

 Dr. Rob Cafaro graduated from the University of Pennsylvania School of Veterinary Medicine in 2014.
 He is originally from Downingtown, PA and received his Bachelor of Science from Penn State University.
 When he is not practicing veterinary medicine, he enjoys spending time with his family and friends, painting, traveling, and spending time outdoors.
-He currently lives in West Chester with his fiancé and mixed breed terrier, Lacey.
+He currently lives in Downingtown with his wife, terrier mix, Lacey, and Newfoundland, Stanley.

 Dr. Todd Guay